Stjaertfena/lab-1-branching/README.md

 1. **_Dev-1_**: Modify the text inside the `<p>` tag in [index.html](./index.html), e.g. change it from _"Hello World!"_ to _"Hello Earth!"_; `commit` the change to your local branch and then `push` it to remote.
 1. **_Dev-2_**: Modify the same `<p>` tag (but on your own branch) by adding the following css class `class="green"` to it; `commit` the change to your local branch and then `push` it to remote.
-1. `Fetch` each others changes, your history should now resemble below source tree (notice how the two branches have diverged):
+1. `Fetch` each others changes, your history should now resemble below source tree (notice how the two branches have diverged from each other, with _develop_ as their common ancestor):

   ![History 4](./docs/history-4.png)